DataDog/integrations-core/fluxcd/README.md

 1. Edit the `fluxcd.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Fluxcd performance data.
 See the [sample configuration file][4] for all available configuration options.

-    This example demonstrates the configuration:
+    This is an example configuration:

     ```yaml
     init_config: